ferrous-systems/wasm-training-2022/book/src/tutorial/web/frontend.md

 {{#include ../../../../crates/web/app/index.html:8}}
 ```

+The `accept` attribute limits what files a user can select.
+As this application is for images it's enough to limit it to PNG and JPEG files for now.

 ✅ Additionally the user should be able to select a filter.
 List out all available ones manually.

 ```html
 {{#include ../../../../crates/web/app/index.html:9:34}}
 ```

+In case of `None` no filter should be applied and the user should see the image they selected unchanged.

 ✅ To show that an upload is in progress add a `<span>` where you can show a message.